Specialist deafblind assessor training course

-This specialist course is offered in partnership with Good Hands, SCENE and gives attendees a Level 3 OCN qualification.
+This specialist course is offered in partnership with Hi-VisUK (Hearing Impairment - Visual Impairment Support UK) and gives attendees a Level 3 OCN qualification.

 The Care Act 2014 calls for ‘preventative services’ to aid those with age-related deafblindness.
 This Level 3 OCN qualification meets Care Act requirements as “specialist training to carry out assessment of people who are deafblind” for non-complex cases.